 The Nomination and Remuneration Committee (NRC) has been appointed by the Board of Directors, having authorities, duties and responsibilities including nomination of executives and determination of remunerations for directors, executives, and employees of the Company, as well as other duties as assigned by the Board of Directors on a case by case basis.
-The NRC held two meetings in year 2016, which can be summarized as follows.
+The NRC held two meetings in year 2017, which can be summarized as follows.

-- (1) The NRC has established rule for salary adjustments of employees for year 2017and for the bonus payments for employees for year 2016 - (2) The NRC has acknowledged the opening of opportunity for the shareholders to propose meeting agenda and nomination of new directors in accordance with good corporate governance principles via the Company's website (www.thaiagroenergy.com) from October 1, 2016 to December 31, 2016.
-It appeared that no shareholders proposed any meeting agenda nor new director nomination for the Annual General Meeting of Shareholders Year 2017. - (3) The NRC has considered nomination of directors in place of directors retired by rotation at the Annual General Meeting of Shareholders Year 2017, having established method and procedures for the nomination as follows: - (3.1) The NRC acknowledged the name list of directors retired by rotation and name list of outsiders being proposed for appointment to director positions in place of the directors retired by rotation. - (3.2) The NRC considered and selected persons who are suitable for the director positions from the proposed name list.
+(1) The NRC has established rule for salary adjustments of employees for year 2018 and for the bonus payments for employees for year 2017

+(2) The NRC has acknowledged the opening of opportunity for the shareholders to propose meeting agenda and nomination of new directors in accordance with good corporate governance principles via the Company's website (www.thaiagroenergy.com).
+It appeared that no shareholders proposed any meeting agenda nor new director nomination for the Annual General Meeting of Shareholders Year 2018.

+(3) The NRC has considered nomination of directors in place of directors retired by rotation at the Annual General Meeting of Shareholders Year 2018, having established method and procedures for the nomination as follows:

+(3.1) The NRC acknowledged the name list of directors retired by rotation and name list of outsiders being proposed for appointment to director positions in place of the directors retired by rotation.

+(3.2) The NRC considered and selected persons who are suitable for the director positions from the proposed name list.
 Qualifications being considered include skills, experience, and expertise from various occupation that are beneficial to the operation of the Company.
 The persons must also be eligible for the director position of a listed company in compliance with the Company's regulations and related laws.
-The performance during the past year (if any) of the Director of the Company is also considered. - (3.3) The NRC selected and proposed the name list of suitable persons for the director positions in place of the directors retired by rotation to the Board of Directors for further proposal to the Annual General Meeting of Shareholders Year 2017 for its consideration. - (4) The NRC considered the remunerations of the Board of Directors and sub-committees by considering the scope of duties and responsibilities of each committee.
+The performance during the past year (if any) of the Director of the Company is also considered.

+(3.3) The NRC selected and proposed the name list of suitable persons for the director positions in place of the directors retired by rotation to the Board of Directors for further proposal to the Annual General Meeting of Shareholders Year 2018 for its consideration.

+(4) The NRC considered the remunerations of the Board of Directors and sub-committees by considering the scope of duties and responsibilities of each committee.
 Comparisons with other companies in the same industrial sector were made, including the size and expansion of business and operating results of the previous year.
-Accordingly, the NRC has proposed appropriate remunerations to the Board of Directors for further proposal to the Annual General Meeting of Shareholders Year 2017 for its consideration.
+Accordingly, the NRC has proposed appropriate remunerations to the Board of Directors for further proposal to the Annual General Meeting of Shareholders Year 2018 for its consideration.

+(5) Review and evaluate the performance of the NRC.
+Both the individual and group in the year 2017 in accordance with good corporate governance.
+The result of this assessment shows that the NRC has effectively performed duties in accordance with the scope of authority and responsibility.

-Dated: February 10, 2017 On behalf of the Nomination and Remuneration Committee
+Dated: February 14, 2018 On behalf of the Nomination and Remuneration Committee